The McDonald’s Hot Coffee Case: Separating Fact From Fiction

 The plaintiff in the case was 79-year-old Stella Liebeck.
 How her spill unfolded is widely misunderstood.
 She was not driving a car when she was injured.
 In fact, she was not driving at all.

-She had gone with her grandson, Chris, to take her son to the airport.
-On the way home, Chris pulled into a McDonald's drive-thru for breakfast.
+She had gone with her grandson and son to the airport.
+On the way home, her grandson Chris pulled into a McDonald's drive-thru for breakfast.
 He parked the car so she could add cream and sugar to her coffee.

 Because the car had no cup holders and a slanted dashboard, Stella Liebeck put the cup between her knees and removed the lid.
-As she did so, the slick Styrofoam cup flipped backward, dumping the scalding liquid onto her lap and saturating the cotton sweat suit she was wearing.
+As she did so, the slick Styrofoam cup flipped backward, dumping the scalding liquid onto her lap.
+The liquid saturated the cotton sweat suit she was wearing.

-Her grandson Chris jumped out to help, but the near-boiling coffee was already searing her skin.
+Her grandson Chris jumped out to help, but the near-boiling coffee was already searing her skin down to the muscle.
 By the time Chris was able to bring her to the emergency room, she had third-degree burns across her groin, thighs, genitalia, and buttocks.
 Stella Liebeck was badly injured.
-All she remembered was the pain.

 Initial Request for Coverage of Medical Expenses